Grench6/RX580-rocM-tensorflow-ubuntu20.4-guide/README.md

 sudo apt install libtinfo5
 sudo reboot
 ```
 - [x] **Check your progress:** At this point you should be able to import Tensorflow in Python, make a simple operation, and exit without any error.
-Try the following in a python interactive session:
+Try the following in a Python interactive session:
 ```python
 import tensorflow as tf
 tf.add(2,5)